 I was also keen on learning about nature and science.
-To me, there was no apparent intervention by a deity which made the natural world so much more glorious.
-I didn’t believe in miracles due to lack of evidence.
+To me, there was no intervention by a deity which made the natural world so much more glorious.
+I didn’t believe in miracles.
 One day I was heaving my butcher’s bike along Elmdon Road in Selly Park with deliveries for the people who in lived in detached houses in this leafy neighbourhood.
-Suddenly I found myself in front of a tree which appeared as if it was a glowing halo with shining golden leaves.
-It certainly stopped me in my tracks and it remains in my memory as a glorious sight.
+Suddenly I found myself in front of a tree which appeared as a glowing halo with shining golden leaves.
+It certainly stopped me in my tracks and it remains today in my memory as a glorious sight.
 Others might have taken it as a vision but I just saw beautiful autumnal leaf colours lit up from behind by the setting sun.
 This mundane explanation did not detract from the pleasure it brought.

 Glorious autumnal colours